mermaid-js/mermaid/docs/README.md

 *Unfortunately you can not have a cake and eat it at the same time which in this case means that some of the interactive functionality gets blocked along with the possible malicious code.*

+## Reporting vulnerabilities
+To report a vulnerability, please e-mail security@mermaid.live with a description of the issue, the steps you took to create the issue, affected versions, and if known, mitigations for the issue.

-## Credits
+## Appreciation
+A quick note from Knut Sveidqvist:

-Many thanks to the [d3](http://d3js.org/) and [dagre-d3](https://github.com/cpettitt/dagre-d3) projects for providing the graphical layout and drawing libraries!
+>*Many thanks to the [d3](https://d3js.org/) and [dagre-d3](https://github.com/cpettitt/dagre-d3) projects for providing the graphical layout and drawing libraries!*

-Thanks also to the [js-sequence-diagram](http://bramp.github.io/js-sequence-diagrams) project for usage of the grammar for the sequence diagrams.
-Thanks to Jessica Peter for the inspiration and for the starting point of gantt rendering.
+>*Thanks also to the [js-sequence-diagram](https://bramp.github.io/js-sequence-diagrams) project for usage of the grammar for the sequence diagrams.
+Thanks to Jessica Peter for inspiration and starting point for gantt rendering.*
+>*Thank you to [Tyler Long](https://github.com/tylerlong) who has been a collaborator since April 2017.*
+>
+>*Thank you to the ever-growing list of [contributors](https://github.com/knsv/mermaid/graphs/contributors) that brought the project this far!*

+---

-_Mermaid was created by Knut Sveidqvist for easier documentation._
+*Mermaid was created by Knut Sveidqvist for easier documentation.*

-Here is the full list of the projects [contributors](https://github.com/knsv/mermaid/graphs/contributors).